TapasKumarDutta1/Tasks/Task3/modularized/readme.md

 ## Approach

+1. **Dataset Preparation**:
+  1. The Dataset consist of train, test and validation ids
-1. **Dataset Preparation**: Convert the annotations from PASCAL VOC to YOLO format
+  2. Convert the annotations from PASCAL VOC to YOLO format
-2. **Model Training**: Fine-tuning YOLOv12 on the annotated dataset for accurate classification and localization of surgical instruments.
+2. **Model Training**:
+   1. Fine-tuning YOLOv12 on the annotated dataset for accurate classification and localization of surgical instruments.
+   2. Save the model's best weights for validation set
+3. **Inference and Evaluation**:
+   1. Load the best weights for validation set
-3. **Inference and Evaluation**: Running the trained model on unseen data to test its performance and adjust hyperparameters as needed.
+   2. Running the trained model on test data and video.

 ## Results